 - Lead teacher in another school where you can implement Waldorf principles and methods

-- Applications for our summer 2019 entering cohort will be available October 1, 2018.
-You may apply online, download a pdf of the application form, or request to have a paper version sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.
+- Complete an application form.
+You may apply online, download a pdf of the form, or request to have a paper version sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.

 - A completed application includes: